Police headquarters falls to Taliban in southern Afghanistan - NewsBreak

 The success of the Taliban offensive also calls into question whether they would ever rejoin long-stalled peace talks in Qatar aimed at moving Afghanistan toward an inclusive interim administration as the West hoped.
 Instead, the Taliban could come to power by force — or the country could splinter into factional fighting like it did after the Soviet withdrawal in 1989.

 In Doha, U.S. envoy Zalmay Khalilzad has met with diplomats from China, Pakistan and Russia in an effort to as a group warn the Taliban they could again be considered international pariahs if they continue their offensive, State Department spokesman Ned Price said.
-Khalizad also met with Afghan government and Taliban officials, but the fighting goes on without a sign of it abating.
+Khalizad also plans to meet with Afghan government and Taliban officials as the fighting goes on without a sign of it abating.

 The multiple battle fronts have stretched the government’s special operations forces — while regular troops have often fled the battlefield — and the violence has pushed thousands of civilians to seek safety in the capital.